 - A history of endocarditis.
 Endocarditis can damage heart tissue and valves, increasing the risk of a future heart infection.

-- A history of intravenous (IV) illegal drug use.
+- A history of illegal IV drug use.
 People who use illegal drugs by injecting them are at a greater risk of endocarditis.
 The needles used to inject drugs can be contaminated with the bacteria that can cause endocarditis.

 - Heart problems, such as heart murmur, heart valve damage and heart failure